WNCC finishes third at nationals, falls to Tyler in semis

 The fourth quarter saw the Apaches go on a 10-2 run to lead 73-59 and WNCC couldn’t get within single digits the rest of the game.

-Tyler shot 38% from the field and just 25% from beyond the arc with three treys.
+Tyler shot 38% from the field and just 25% from beyond the arc with three 3-pointers.
 Tyler was 25-of-34 from the free throw, which proved to be the difference.

-WNCC was 37% from the field and 32% from beyond the arc with six treys.
+WNCC was 37% from the field and 32% from beyond the arc with six 3-pointers.
 WNCC was just 16-of-21 from the charity stripe.

 The other big difference in the game was rebounding where Tyler won the rebound battle 58-42.
 Aminata Zie led the Cougars with seven boards followed by Douglas and Fields with five each.